wesleyjrz/wesleyjrz/README.md

 ![Wesley's github stats](https://github-readme-stats.vercel.app/api?username=wesleyjrz&show_icons=true&theme=github_dark)

+> “Most of the good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.” > \- Linus Torvalds.

+---

 ## About me

 - :desktop_computer: Currently not in a IT job.
-- :man_student: Software Engineering Student.
+- :man_student: Studying software engineering.

 ### :cupid: Interests

-- Linux
+- :penguin: Linux
-- Nix/NixOS
-- Free Software
+- :ox: Free Software
-- Infosec
-- Math
+- :snowflake: Nix
-- Linguistics
+- :speaking_head: Linguistics
-- Retro Games
-- Strategy Games
+- :video_game: Video Games (Retro, Strategy, RPG, ...)
-- Chess
+- :chess_pawn: Chess
-- TTRPG
+- :mage_man: TTRPG
 - *And many more...*

 ### :phone: Contact